What the T-Time is and isn't

 - When the number of entries on the screen exceeds the 3 row limit, it will step through pages of departures in order of departure time and then start over.

-- The screen will also scroll horizontally for all entries wider than the visible section, in the style of old CD players.
+- The screen will also scroll horizontally for all entries wider than the visible section, in the style of old CD players and FM radios.

 - You can set minimum and maximum departure times to avoid showing trains that you can't catch and avoid clutter.

-- You can add multiple bus and train stops to the configuration settings, so you don't need multiple T-Times.
+- You can add multiple bus and train stations to the configuration settings, so you don't need multiple T-Times.

 - When released, updates are done manually by uploading a new firmware file through the webserver hosted from the device or over the USB port.